 On February 15, 2017, after testing out a bunch of new-for-2017 pump-action water blasters, I decided to stop doing more detailed reviews on these type of water blasters.
 I felt that the range of performance and value of pump-action water blasters just did not justify the time and effort spent reviewing them as well as our readers' time reading such a review.
 This was not to say that there is no point to pump-action water blasters.
-I still personally appreciate virtually all water blasters.
-However, having handled hundreds of different water blaster models, I felt quite confident that all typically pump-action water blasters feel to fall within a narrow window of performance that should be somewhat easy to predict how a new model would behave.
-That was my theory - this article explores the accuracy of this statement.
+I still appreciate virtually all water blasters.
+However, having handled hundreds of different water blaster models, I feel quite confident that all typically pump-action water blasters fall within a limited window of performance that should be somewhat easy to predict how a new model would behave.
+That was my theory: this article explores the accuracy of this statement.

 Beginning with the End .: